Slalamander/inkBoarddesigner/README.md

 Running the examples can be done by selecting the yaml file from the designer ui, or running `inkBoard designer configuration.yaml` from the examples folder.

+# With thanks
+Add this
+also try echo with dos2umix -> does not work